expo/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

   FirebaseRecaptcha,
   FirebaseRecaptchaVerifier,
   FirebaseRecaptchaVerifierModal,
-  IFirebaseAuthApplicationVerifier
+  FirebaseAuthApplicationVerifier
 } from 'expo-firebase-recaptcha';
 ```

 ### `<FirebaseRecaptchaVerifierModal>`

 Modal screen that is automatically shown and displays a reCAPTCHA widget.
-The ref to the component implements the `IFirebaseAuthApplicationVerifier` interface and can be used directly in the `verifyPhoneNumber` function.
+The ref to the component implements the `FirebaseAuthApplicationVerifier` interface and can be used directly in the `verifyPhoneNumber` function.

 #### Props